m15r/gen-username/README.md

-# Random Unique Username Generator
+# Random Username Generator

-Easily generate random and unique usernames from a dictionary with thousands of words.
+Easily generate random usernames from a dictionary with thousands of words.
 Simple and lightweight.

 ## Install